Call for the Best Cable, Phone and Internet Deals: 855-349-9328

 While both are types of wireless internet, Fixed wireless is quite different from what is referred to as Mobile Broadband.

-Mobile wireless coverage is like a big WiFi zone created by a network of broadcast towers.
-You can connect when in the range.
+Mobile wireless coverage is like a big WiFi zone created by a network of broadcast towers that allow the user to connect when in the range, regardless of their location.

-With fixed wireless internet, the signal is broadcast via the access point on a tower in the direction of the consumer’s location.
-And if you are not at that “fixed” premises to which this wireless coverage is being delivered, you won’t be able to use it.
+With fixed wireless internet, signal is broadcast via the access point in the direction of the user’s location.
+And if you are not at that “fixed” location you won’t be able to use it.

 How Does 5G Come into Play with Fixed Wireless Internet?